Skip to content

 • The where clause – The most common columns used to filter the result sets.

-Generally speaking, the join columns and the columns used in the where clause are the most appropriate candidates for the clustered index.
+With the given information we can now say the primary keys and the columns used in the where clause are typically appropriate candidates for the clustered index.
 However the question still arises as to which columns to use.
 The short answer is to use the columns that get queried more frequently, and if both are queried an equal number of times, use the query that returns the largest select list.
-The majority of times this will yield the best results.
+The majority of times this will yield the best results but sometimes you will not know this information until the system is live.
+Keep in mind fragmentation however.
+Do not sacrifice the integrity of your table.
+This is really a catch 22.
+But there are other options to choosing the clustered index you really want.
+You can always create covering indexes using the new INCLUDE method for indexes.

-Go here for a more comprehensive tutorial on indexes.
-If you are not clear on indexes, I highly recommend studying the topic.
+Here is a more comprehensive tutorial on indexes.
+If you are not clear on indexes, I recommend studying the topic.

 CLUSTERED INDEX DMV